A pathway to a healthier you

 Personal skills that can deter bullies

-Those most vulnerable to bullying include students, new graduates and overseas qualified nurses and midwives.
+Those most vulnerable to bullying include students, new graduates and overseas-qualified nurses and midwives.
 Research shows staff with speaking-up skills experience less incivility/ bullying and also less impact on their personal wellbeing.

-Our workplaces must preventing bullying
+Our workplaces must prevent bullying

 The nursing and midwifery professions are required to uphold workplaces free of bullying, as per the Nursing and Midwifery Board of Australia’s Code of Conduct and Code of Ethics.
-We know that respectful work environments help establish positive culture that supports the prevention and elimination of bullying behaviours.
+We know that respectful work environments help establish a positive culture that supports the prevention and elimination of bullying behaviours.

 Bullied or harassed at work?